How Turing parasites expand the computational landscape of digital life: Discussion

 \section{Discussion}

-It has been hypothesized that parasites act as a pressure for more complex hosts.
-This has been illustrated computationally too by a model in the Avida platform \cite{ZamanOfria2014}.
+It has been conjectured that parasites act as a pressure for more complex hosts.
 Here we sought the simplest mathematical description that captures this qualitative hypothesis.
-We built upon the bit-guesser model \cite{SeoaneSole2018} to include parasites and tackle this question.
-Bit-guessers are a minimal framework in which complexity (as grounded in information theory and computer science) is parsimoniously connected to Darwinian selection by organisms that thrive and replicate if they successfully predict their environment.
+We built upon the bit-guesser model \cite{SeoaneSole2018} as a minimal framework in which complexity (as grounded in information theory and computer science) is parsimoniously connected to Darwinian selection by organisms that thrive and replicate if they successfully predict their environment.
 These elements (replication, selection, and information processing), among others, set biology apart from inert matter \cite{Hopfield1994, SzathmaryMaynardSmith1997, Joyce2002, WalkerDavies2013, SmithMorowitz2016}.

-Our minimalist model shows that: i) increased behavioral complexity can be a valid strategy to scape parasites; ii) more complex organisms result easily from the introduction of simple, immutable parasites in an ecosystem; iii) eco-evolutionary dynamics can result in Red Queen dynamics of hosts and parasites becoming more complex to scape each other.
-These results join other explicit drivers of increased biological complexity \cite{SeoaneSole2018}, as well as evidence from large census of species (figure \ref{fig:1}c) \cite{HeimWang2017}.
+Our minimalist model shows that: (i) increased behavioral complexity can be a valid strategy to scape parasites; (ii) more complex organisms result easily from the introduction of simple, immutable parasites in an ecosystem; and (iii) eco-evolutionary dynamics can result in Red Queen dynamics of hosts and parasites becoming more complex to scape each other.
+These results join other explicit drivers of increased biological complexity \cite{SeoaneSole2018}, as well as evidence from large census of species (Fig.\ \ref{fig:7}c) \cite{HeimWang2017}.
 Together, they weaken more neutralist views \cite{Gould2011} which propose that there are not explicit evolutionary pressures favoring higher complexity in biology.
 It is reasonable to think that these forces (notably parasitism) have been operating since very early in the history of life.
 This offers reassuring arguments that complex life is expected under an array of circumstances, increasing the likelihood that organisms such as higher metazoans or advanced cognitive systems did not arise by random drift.